JohnGC1510/milestone_project_4/README.md

 ### Step 2.1 - Getting the environment variables
 - To set up all the environmental variables above you will need have made a Stripe account.
 - STRIPE_PUBLIC_KEY = Publishable key, STRIPE_SECRET_KEY = Secret key, never reveal your secret key.
-- To get the WH secret you need to setup a webhook, on the lefthand menu of the page click on developes and navigate to the Webhooks page.
+- To get the WH secret you need to setup a webhook, on the lefthand menu of the page click on developers and navigate to the Webhooks page.
 - Click the button + Add Endpoint and complete the form by adding you local development environment as the URL (do not forget to end in a / eg.
 `my-local-env.gitpod.io/checkout/wh/`  ) and click the receive all events link in the middle of the box.
 - You now have a webhook with a signing secret, this is your WH secret variable.